NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 You can also set the working directory using the Rstudio and/or R graphical user interface (GUI).
 This method is easy for beginners to learn, but it also makes your code less reproducible because it relies on a person to follow certain instructions, which is a process that introduces human error.
-It may also be unclear for an observer to determine where your input data are stored, which can make troubleshooting more difficult as well.
+It may also be impossible for an observer to determine where your input data are stored, which can make troubleshooting more difficult as well.
 Use this method when getting started, or when you will find it helpful to use a graphical user interface to navigate your files.